Rio Lynemouth move signals aluminium's ailing health

 "As such, it comes as no surprise that a relatively high (and potentially rising) cost operation like Lynemouth is being closed," Kavalis added.

-In October Rio Tinto, one of the world's top producers of aluminium, put up for sale an estimated $8 billion (5 billion pounds) worth of facilities, across six countries, including Lynemouth, only four years after buying aluminium giant Alcan.
+In October Rio Tinto, one of the world's top producers of aluminium, put up for sale an estimated $8 billion worth of facilities, across six countries, including Lynemouth, only four years after buying aluminium giant Alcan.

 The speed with which it has decided to close Lynemouth has raised some eyebrows, and suggests it may struggle to find buyers for the other operations.
 But it is fair to say that the plant in northeast England had been under review for some time.